startedwithpython/easy_delete/README.md

-# easy_delete
+# easy_delete_move
-Deleting ( send to trash ) multiple files based on extension(s) and file name in a given folder ( or within subfolders of the given folder as well ).
-It works on "any match" logic.
+* Deleting ( send to trash ) files based on extension(s) and file name in a given folder (or and subfolders of the given folder ).
+"Any match" logic.
+* Movind files based on extension(s) and file name in a given folder (or and subfolders of the given source folder).
+"Any match" logic. - skips if file already exists

 # Instructions
 There are 2 modes: Tree and Root